vibhavariambala/app/exercises/exercise02/README.md

-# Exercise 02: Create And Access The Trial Account
+# Exercise 02: Create And Access Trial Account
 Let us use the SAP Cloud Platform cockpit

 1.Log on to the SAP Cloud Platform account from the [SAP Cloud Platform](http://cloudplatform.sap.com) web page.